-Summary : Embark on an Antarctica Peninsula journey featuring an Antarctic Circle crossing, extraordinary birding and whale watching opportunities.
+Summary : Embark on an Antarctic Peninsula journey featuring an Antarctic Circle crossing, extraordinary birding, and whale watching opportunities.
 Sail south across the mighty Drake Passage to Cuverville Island, a small precipitous island nestled between the mountains of the Antarctic Peninsula and Ronge Island, where you will attempt your first landing.
-Marvel at Gentoo Penguins and breeding pairs of Brown Skuas.
+Marvel at gentoo penguins and breeding pairs of Brown Skuas.
 In Neko Harbor and Paradise Bay, with its myriad iceberds and deep cut fjords, you will have the opportunity to set foot on the Antarctic Continent.
 Travel onward through the narrow Gullet between Adelaide Island and the Antarctic Continent with spectacular scenery all around.
 Visit Wilhelmina Bay with truly excellent whale watching opportunities.
-Numerous Humpbacks and Minke can be sighted here.
+Numerous humpbacks and Minkes can be sighted here.
 In the South Shetland Islands, look forward to wildlife encounters from Elephant Seals to Gentoo Penguins.

-Activities : Birding, Diving, Hiking, Photography, Triple/Quad Cabins
+Activities : Birding, Child-Friendly, Diving, Hiking, Photography, Triple/Quad Cabins, Antarctic Circle

 $8,300 to $12,400